jasonpincin/concurrent-queue/README.md

 var cq = require('concurrent-queue')
 ```

-### var queue = cq(options)
+### var queue = cq()

 Create a queue.

 ### queue(item [, cb])

 Push an item to the queue.
-Once the item has been processed, the optional callback will
-be executed with arguments determined by the processor.
+Once the item has been processed, the optional callback will be executed with arguments determined by the processor.

 Returns a promise that will be resolved or rejected once the item is processed.

-### queue.process([options, ] processor)
+### queue.process(processor)

-Configure the queue's `processor` function, to be invoked as concurrency allows with a queued item
-to be acted upon.
+Configure the queue's `processor` function, to be invoked as concurrency allows with a queued item to be acted upon.

-The optional `options` argument should be an object.
-It may contain a `concurrency` property that
-determines how many items in the queue will be processed concurrently.
-The default `concurrency` is
-`Infinity`.

 The `processor` argument should be a function with signature `function (item [, cb])`.
-If
-the processor function signature included a callback, an error-first style callback will be passed
-which should be executed upon completion.
-If no callback is provided in the function signature, and
-the processor function returns a `Promise`, the item will be considered complete once the promise
+If the processor function signature included a callback, an error-first style callback will be passed which should be executed upon completion.
+If no callback is provided in the function signature, and the processor function returns a `Promise`, the item will be considered complete once the promise is resolved/rejected.
-is resolved/rejected.

 This function returns a reference to `queue`.

+### queue.limit(limitObj)

+Set queue limits with a limits object.
+Valid limit properties are:

+* `concurrency` - (default: `Infinity`) - determine how many items in the queue will be processed concurrently
+* `maxSize` - (default: `Infinity`) - determine how many items may be pending in the queue before additional items are no longer accepted.
+When an item is added that would exceed this, the `callback` associated with the item will be invoked with an error and/or the `promise` returned by `queue()` will be rejected.

+This function returns a reference to `queue`.

+### queue.enqueued(func)

+`enqueued` is an [eventuate](https://github.com/jasonpincin/eventuate).
+Use this to supply a function that will be executed when an item is added to the queue.
+The function will be passed the item that was added to the queue.

+### queue.started(func)

+`started` is an eventuate.
+Register a function to be executed once an item has transitioned from `queued` to `processing`.
+The function will be passed the item being processed.

+### queue.completed(func)

+`completed` is an eventuate.
+Register a function to be executed once processing of an item has completed.
+The function will be passed the item that was processed.

+### queue.failed(func)

+`failed` is an eventuate.
+Register a function to be executed when a queue item results in an error, either through processing, or addition (when maxSize is exceed for example).
+The function will be passed an object with two properties:

+* `err` - The error that occured
+* `item` - The queue item resulting in the error

+### queue.size

+A numeric value representing the number of items in queue, waiting to be processed.

-### queue.items
+### queue.pending

-An array of all queued items (both pending and processing).
+An array of items waiting to be processed.

 ### queue.processing

 An array of items currently being processed.

-### queue.pending

-An array of items waiting to be processed.

 ### queue.concurrency

 An integer property representing the number of concurrent queue items that will be processed.
-This
-defaults to `Infinity`, but may be re-assigned.
+This defaults to `Infinity`, but may be re-assigned.
 An integer value must be assigned to this property.
-This property may also be set by passing an options object to the `process` function (above) and
-specifying `concurrency` in that options object.
-To change concurrency after `process` is called,
-the new value must be assigned to this property.
-Setting this property to `0` will halt the queue
-(once all in-process items are complete), while setting it to `Infinity` removes all limits.
+This property may also be set by calling the `limit()` function and passing an object with the `concurrency` property.
+Setting this property to `0` will halt the queue (once all in-process items are complete), while setting it to `Infinity` removes all limits.

+### queue.maxSize

+An integer property representing the maximum number of items that may be pending in the queue.
+This defaults to `Infinity`, but may be re-assigned.
+An integer value must be assigned to this property.
+This property may also be set by calling the `limit()` function and passing an object with the `maxSize` property.

 ## testing